 Collaborating with ministries and partner organisations to deliver rights-based sexual and reproductive health education and resources to young people across Madagascar, reducing their vulnerability to HIV, STIs and unintended pregnancies.

 Limited by the country’s under-resourced healthcare and education systems, Madagascar’s young people have few reliable options for sexual and reproductive health information.
 Cultural taboos associated with talking openly about sex, sexuality and contraception present barriers to engaging youth in necessary discussions about their bodies and rights.

 Less than 9% of young people aged 15-24 with multiple sexual partners consistently use condomsUNICEF, 2009

-Underpinned by a rights-based framework, SEED Madagascar provides access to quality sexual and reproductive health education.
-This includes the necessary tools to negotiate safer sexual relationships and the knowledge and confidence to access services that enable young people to protect themselves against the transmission of HIV and STIs and unintended pregnancies.
+Underpinned by a rights-based framework, so gender equity is embedded in the Malagasy education system, Project Safidy provides access to quality sexual and reproductive health education.
+We equip young people with the necessary tools to negotiate safer sexual relationships and the knowledge and confidence to access services to protect themselves against the transmission of HIV and STIs and unintended pregnancies.

 Mercury Phoenix Trust and Amplify Change.